Idealware is a small nonprofit that helps other nonprofits make smart decisions about technology. For more information, visit Idealware's website.

 If you bill or conduct any billing-related electronic communications with insurance companies, no matter how minimal, your entire organization is a "covered entity."
 This means that all your data, processes, and systems throughout the organization are subject to the HIPAA guidelines, even if you only bill for one program or a few patients.

 If you conduct all your communications in paper form, rather than electronically, you're technically not required to follow HIPAA guidelines.
 This could be an "out" if you only need to bill on rare occasions a couple times a year, and otherwise track very little health-related data.
-In general, however, HIPAA only describes a sensible set of practices and processes to handle client data, and the requirements for software packages are not particularly onerous.
-If you work in health services, counseling, or any field where you might bill for medical or health-care services, it likely makes sense to ensure that your software won't preclude you from being compliant if that becomes important down the road
+In general, however, HIPAA only describes a sensible set of practices and processes to handle client data.
+If you work in health services, counseling, or any field where you might bill for medical or healthcare services, it likely makes sense to ensure that your software won't preclude you from being compliant if that becomes important down the road.

 Seeking "HIPAA-Compliant" Software